Skip to content

 Getting rid of used needles

 Getting rid of the used equipment after you take factor can be a problem when you travel.
 It is not safe to put them in the trash can in a hotel or motel room.
-The cleaning person might get stuck with the needle or get blood on him or herself.
+The cleaning person might get stuck with the needle or get blood on them.
 Always carry a small sharps disposal container for your used needles.

 Medical insurance for travelers